KandilKhaled/neocortexapi/UseHtmSerilaizer.md

 ```

+**Method SerializeEnd:** public void SerializeEnd(String typeName, StreamWriter sw)

-**Method SerializeEnd: this method indicates the end of the serialize object by writing a variable called "TypeDelimiter" before and after the serialize object
+This method indicates the end of the serialize object by writing a variable called "TypeDelimiter" before and after the serialize object

 -Expected intput: a string call typeName that is the object we want to serialize, and an object Streamwriter that will write the text to the stream.
--Expected output: a stream or file
+-Expected output: nothing (the method is a void)
 -Example
 ```
 public void SerializeEnd(String typeName, StreamWriter sw)